m-bogacz/manage-horses/README.md

 # Horse Management App

 ## About the Project
-Horse Management is a cutting-edge solution developed using Next.js 12, specifically designed for stables.
-This application facilitates the collection, storage, and management of comprehensive information about each horse, including their health, training history, diet, and care schedule.
-It's an efficient tool for managing all aspects of equine care in professional stables.
+Horse Management is an advanced solution developed using Next.js 12, specifically designed for stables and equestrian centers.
+This application enables the collection, storage, and management of health data of horses, without directly monitoring their health status on an ongoing basis.
+It's an ideal tool for efficiently managing health-related information of horses in professional settings.

 ## Key Features
-- **Horse Profile Management**: Create and manage detailed profiles for each horse.
+- **Horse Health Information Management**: Create detailed health profiles for each horse, including their medical history, information on past treatments, vaccinations, and other significant data.
-- **Health and Care Tracking**: Keep track of health, vaccinations, vet visits, and more.
-- **Training Scheduling**: Manage training schedules and track progress.
-- **Dietary Management**: Monitor diet plans and nutritional needs.
-- **Gallery Module**: Store and view photos of the horses.
+- **Gallery Module**: Store and view photos of horses that can assist in documenting their condition and any changes in health status.
+- **Information Organization**: Facilitate the effective gathering and review of health information, crucial for providing the best care.
+- **Easy Access to Data**: Quick and easy access to horses' health data for stable staff, aiding in efficient care management.

 ## Technologies Used
 - Frontend: React, Next.js, Chakra UI, Framer Motion, React Icons
 - Backend: Express, Prisma, Next Auth
-- Database: Supabase - Postgres
+- Database: Supabase
 - Additional Libraries: Axios, Dayjs, React Hook Form, UUID, Zod

 ## Installation